"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Results

-\paragraph{\textsc{grad}$_{\{l|p\}\times l*}$ is a good choice for BERT but not LSTM models for finding shortcuts.} For BERT models, \textsc{grad}$_{l2}$ achieves high precision and rank scores across the different datasets and shortcut types, being 0.99 or higher on seven out of nine datasets (Tab.~\ref{tab:results:grad}).
+\paragraph{\textsc{grad}$_{\{l|p\}\times l*}$ is a good choice for BERT but not LSTM models for finding shortcuts.} For BERT models, \textsc{grad}$_{l2}$ achieves high precision and rank scores across the different datasets and shortcut types, yielding 0.99 or higher on seven out of nine datasets (Tab.~\ref{tab:results:grad} and~\ref{tab:results:grad_r}).
 The lowest but still comparatively high precision (0.87) is on \textit{IMDB:tic} where the inputs are particularly long.
 For LSTM models, on six out of nine datasets the precision of the same method is around .5 (\circlet in Tab.~\ref{tab:results:grad}).
 It does not matter whether probabilities or logits are used and whether L1 or L2 norm is applied.
 We hypothesize that one reason for the difference in performance between BERT and LSTM is that BERT models have residual connections, making the gradient information less noisy.
 However, the results of \textsc{grad}$_{mean}$ are very poor, ranging between .3 and .4 in precision (\circleth in Tab.~\ref{tab:results:grad}).
-Note that \textsc{grad}$_{l2}$ is sometimes deemed unsuitable because it is unsigned and only returns positive scores \cite{pezeshkpour-etal-2021-combining}, but we show that it can be useful for finding shortcuts.
+Note that \textsc{grad}$_{l2}$ is sometimes deemed unsuitable because it is unsigned and only returns positive scores \cite{pezeshkpour-etal-2021-combining}, but our experiments demonstrate that it is the most useful method for finding lexical shortcuts learned by BERT.